Privacy and blockchain: Mixing

 Cryptocurrency tumblers can also be used as a method to increase privacy even in a pseudoanonymous cryptocurrency.
 Additionally, instead of using mixers as an add-on service, the mixing of public addresses can be built-in as a method in the blockchain system, as in Dash.

 The popular mixing service Tornado Cash was sanctioned by the US Department of Treasury in early August 2022, who accused it of laundering $455 million in stolen cryptocurrency by the Lazarus Group.
 The sanctions made it illegal for US citizens, residents and companies to use the service.
+In April 2024, Keonne Rodriguez and William Lonergan Hill, the founders of Samourai Wallet a privacy-focused Coinjoin tool that mixes a Bitcoin transaction with other transactions, were targeted by the U.S. Department of Justice, alleging that the app enabled money laundering.

-Comparison of blockchain privacy systems
+Comparison of Blockchain Privacy Systems

 Private blockchains

 Private blockchains (or permissioned blockchains) are different from public blockchains, which are available to any node that wishes to download the network.
 Critics of public blockchains say because everyone can download a blockchain and access the history of transactions, there is not much privacy.
 In private blockchains, nodes must be granted access to participate, view transactions, and deploy consensus protocols.
 Because transactions listed on a private blockchain are private, they ensure an extra layer of privacy.
 Because private blockchains have restricted access and nodes must be specifically selected to view and participate in a network, some argue that private blockchains grant more privacy to users.
 While private blockchains are considered the most realistic way to adopt blockchain technology into business to maintain a high level of privacy, there are disadvantages.
 For example, private blockchains delegate specific actors to verify blocks and transactions.
 Although some argue that this provides efficiency and security, concerns have arisen that because control and verification of transactions are in the hands of a central entity, private blockchains are not truly decentralized.